comet-ml/opik/apps/opik-documentation/python-sdk-docs/source/index.rst

 Evaluations are run using the `evaluate` function, this function takes a dataset, a task and a list of metrics and returns a dictionary of scores::

-   from opik import Comet, track
+   from opik import Opik, track
    from opik.evaluation import evaluate from opik.evaluation.metrics import EqualsMetric, HallucinationMetric from opik.integrations.openai import track_openai